nate-thegrate/vegan-chef/recipes/side dish/roasted potatoes.md

 Wash & cube the potatoes.

-Mix oil, salt, and spices in a bowl, then pour mixture onto potatoes.
+Mix everything else in a bowl, then pour mixture onto potatoes.

 Bake at 425°F for 20 min or until potatoes reach optimal crispiness.